Step-by-step guides showing how to do stuff with PdfClerk.

 Adding metadata as bookmark

-The following examples show how to create the documentation bundle provided in the set of example files.
+The following examples show how to create the documentation bundle provided in the Examples section.
+The result looks like this.

-- Select Open files > Single file to link /w subfolders and select the word or pdf file containing the checklist
+- Select Open files > Single file to link and select the word or pdf file containing the checklist (this could be a Word file or a PDF file)

 - Optionally, to control how the links will look, in the Autolink tab uncheck the Underline links option and set the Highlight links color to "#e7f0f4"